 Twitter has changed my life over the last few years and one of the most rewarding parts of social networking is connecting with like-minded people.
-In this interview, Dan Blank and I share our huge enthusiasm and positivity for all things social media, publishing and writing related.
-I was also interviewed on Dan’s site a few months ago about writing and publishing.
+In this interview, Dan Blank and I share our huge enthusiasm and positivity for all things social media, publishing and writing-related.

 Dan Blank is the founder of We Grow Media, an online media consulting & training company.
 He works with writers, authors, editors & journalists to build their online media & marketing skills and engage their communities in fun and meaningful ways.
 Video interview at the bottom of the post.